 Summer and winter pruning as illustrated in photos.
 Regular pruning is absolutely essential to prevent damage to support systems.

 Sturdy, preferably rod-like support systems, designed for anticipaded height and width of plant.
-A simple linear system rather than covering large areas, no timber trellises.
-Wire ropes are suitable if the main stem is guided strongly parallel to the wires, without twining, as illustrated in the photos.
-The short side branches are to be arranged so that any scratching of the wall render is prevented should windy conditions make the newel and hence the plant turn around.
-Lightning conductors, downpipes and eave gutters etc are not to be reached by the plant, all growth supports should have a distance of 2 metres from any such building elements and to the eave gutters, to the sides as well as from the top.
-For suitable rope systems see below, use Heavy or Massive systems, in case of pot plants or for wisteria frutescens, Easy or Medium systems will be adequate.
+A simple linear system rather than one covering large areas; no wooden trellises.
+Wire ropes are suitable if the main stem is guided strictly parallel to the wires, without twining, as illustrated in the photos.
+The short side branches are to be arranged so that any scratching of the wall is prevented should windy conditions make the move or twist the spindles.
+Lightning conductors, downpipes, and eave gutters, etc.. are not to be reached by the plant; all growth supports should have a distance of 2 metres from any such building elements and to the eave gutters-- to the sides as well as from the top.
+For suitable rope systems, see below.
+Use heavy or massive systems; in the case of potted plants or for wisteria frutescens-- easy or medium systems will be adequate.